Agoric/documentation/main/javascript-modifications/ses-guide.md

 # SES Guide

 This document is a guide to understanding *SES (Secure ECMAScript)*.
-In addition to showing what you can and cannot do with a program that implements SES, it gives background on the reasons why functionality was added or removed from JavaScript to do so.
+In addition to showing what you can and cannot do with a program that uses SES, it gives background on the reasons why functionality was added or removed from JavaScript to do so.
 This is intended for initial reading when starting to use or learn about Agoric.
 For a more limited description of how to use SES without much explanation, see